 There are two types of marketing; paid and non-paid.
 Both are equally important to grow your brand’s awareness and gain more followers, and in the end, create a community around your brand.
 With organic or non-paid marketing before the show, you want to use many industry-related hashtags, keywords, and strong CTA to let your audience know you are there.
-People are visual, and social media such as Instagram or Pinterest wants you to create valuable content for your followers with appealing, eye-catching graphics or images.
+People are visual, and with social media such as Instagram or Pinterest you can create valuable content for your followers with appealing, eye-catching graphics or images.
 Announce your activity planned for the trade show.

 Hosting an activity at your trade show booth is important.
 It gives people an extra reason to stop and chat with you.
 Canvas bags featuring your logo and booth number are an excellent trade show giveaway because trade show attendees desperately need a place to store all of the collateral they will be collecting.
 Custom-label bottled water is also a great giveaway.
 Every person gets thirsty!
 You can also send out mobile device charging cables with an invitation to charge mobile devices at your booth.